tashasho/TASHASHO/README.md

- 🎀 i judge people for a living 🎀
+ i gamble with other people's money and judge people for a living <3